 Lufthansa’s Airbus A380s aren’t all that remarkable as such, especially compared to the jets flown by some other airlines, like Emirates and Singapore Airlines.
 However, I’d say there are a few noteworthy things:

-- Lufthansa’s first class footprint has been decreasing significantly over the years, so the return of the A380 will bring back some capacity
+- Lufthansa’s first class footprint has been decreasing significantly over the years, so the return of the A380 will bring back some capacity; this is a trend that the airline is starting to reverse, though, as we learn more about Lufthansa’s new first class plans

 - Lufthansa’s A380 first class lavatories have urinals, making them the only urinals on commercial aircraft (I know, this is a real key reason to fly the jet) 😉